Espressive/cascara/.changeset/angry-rabbits-share.md

 '@espressive/icons': patch
 ---

-Update to the viewbox on vertial menu icon
+Update to the viewbox on vertical menu icon